camptocamp/puppet-tomcat/README.md

 manager or from a compressed archive available on one of the tomcat-mirrors.

-This is done by including one of these classes:

- -   tomcat
- -   tomcat::source
+This is done by including the tomcat class for a package based setup or declaring the class with the parameter sources => true for a source based setup.

 Instances
 ---------